pknielski/pknielski.github.io/_posts/2019-05-11-sauteedcutlets.md

 What you need

 Chicken breasts-how many?
 How many do you want to eat?
+Remember that you are creating several pieces from each breast.
+They will be thin, but many.

 Flour